-- Targeted therapy: targeted therapy is a type of cancer treatment that uses drugs or other substances to precisely identify and attack certain types of cancer cells. it helps to inhabit the growth or spread of cancer cells.
+- Targeted therapy: Targeted therapy is a type of cancer treatment that uses drugs or other substances to precisely identify and attack certain types of cancer cells. it helps to inhibit the growth or spread of cancer cells.
 As researches show that the targeted therapy will act and destroy the cancer cells without destroying the normal cells.
-The durgs are specifically designed to attack the cancer cells and stop the cancer cells from growing or dividing.
+The drugs are specifically designed to attack the cancer cells and stop the cancer cells from growing or dividing.
 The drugs of targeted therapy are effective with few side effects, but since the drugs are still new, they are usually with high cost as well.

 Cancer Immunotherapy – a new approach to cancer treatment: with the development of medical technology, the researches are being progressed in finding the ways in the cancer prevention and treatment with the minimum side effects to make the cancer patients have better life quality.
 This treatment is called Immunotherapy.